workfloworchestrator/orchestrator-core/docs/architecture/application/forms-frontend.md

             }
 ...

-In the AutofieldLoader function this maps to a CustomerField.
+In the autoFieldFunction this maps to a CustomerField.

 export function autoFieldFunction(
-    props: GuaranteedProps<unknown> & Record<string, unknown>,
+    props,
-    uniforms: Context<Record<string, unknown>>,
+    uniforms,
 ) {
     const { allowedValues, checkboxes, fieldType, field } = props;
     const { format } = field;